 With the presence of 100 artists and filmmakers from all-over the world, this rare event will propose an international programme of film, video, installation and concerts.

 This year’s programme has been selected from 6500 submissions as well as by invitations made to certain artists and filmmakers.
 It is the result of an elaborate international search for works: 150 works from Germany, France, Spain and 50 other countries, made up of internationally-known artists and filmmakers as well as young artists and filmmakers presented for the first time.
-It includes many film premieres, a video program, multimedia concerts, a cycle of debates and panel discussions.
-A video library will offer a space where the whole programming, made up 90% of premieres, can be viewed and reviewed on request.
+It includes many film premiers, a video program, multimedia concerts, a cycle of debates and panel discussions.
+A video library will offer a space where the whole programming, made up 90% of premiers, can be viewed and reviewed on request.

-SCREENING PROGRAM (new fiction, documentaries, video, experimental)
+Screening programs (new fiction, documentaries, video, experimental)

 - Carte blanche given to Artavazd Pelechian

 - The Inhabitants (1970, 35 mm, black & white, 10 min) / The Seasons (1972, 35 mm, black & white, 30 min)

 - End (1992, 35 mm, black & white, 8 min) / Life (1993, 35 mm, colour, 6 min 30)